sheldenr/brevus/README.md

 ## Deploying to Azure

-If you want to put this on the real internet, the files in the `terraform/` folder set it all up:
+If you want to put this on a real Azure environment, the files in the `terraform/` folder set it all up:
 * It sets up Cosmos DB with the TTL feature turned on.
 * It sets up Blob Storage and turns off public access so no random people can look at your files.
 * It uses Managed Identities, which is just a secure way for the services to talk to each other without having to type passwords in the code.